Grand Canyon Antelopes men's soccer

 The Grand Canyon Antelopes men's soccer program represents Grand Canyon University (GCU) in all NCAA Division I men's college soccer competitions.
-Founded in 1985, the Antelopes have competed in the Western Athletic Conference (WAC) since 2013, but will move to the school's primary athletic home of the Mountain West Conference (MW) in 2026.
+Founded in 1985, the Antelopes most recently competed in the Western Athletic Conference (WAC) from 2013 to 2025.
+In 2026, the Lopes will move to the school's primary athletic home of the Mountain West Conference (MW).
 GCU plays its home matches at GCU Stadium.

 When the athletic department joined the MW in most sports, the school announced that the men's soccer program would remain in the WAC as an affiliate member.
 The MW will add men's soccer in 2026 with GCU as one of the league's inaugural members.

 NCAA Tournament history

 After transitioning from NCAA Division II to Division I, GCU was eligible for the Division I postseason for the first time in 2017.
 The Lopes qualified for the NCAA Tournament in just their second season of Division I eligibility, winning the Western Athletic Conference Men's Soccer Tournament in 2018 behind three consecutive 1–0 shutout victories.

 Grand Canyon qualified for the NCAA Tournament seven times at the Division II level, highlighted by a Division II National Championship in 1996.